val-lavric/spert-chess/README.md

 * No need to install it in a chess GUI, it has its own

-* You can download it from the release section, extract and run
+* You can download it from the [release section] (https://github.com/val-lavric/spert-chess/releases), extract and run

 * On 32-bit systems, only "Spert x86" executable will work